Live View for Landscape Photography

 Let’s say that you’re doing seascape photography and are trying to capture the perfect wave.
 This means you shoot many images with the shortest possible interval.

 Live View isn’t ideal in that case.
 You can of course use it to find your composition and to set the exposure but turn it off before beginning the “rapid fire”.

 Now that you have a general idea of what the Live View is and how you can use it, let’s look at some of the advantages:

 This might be a bold statement but using Live View will lead to sharper images.

-Another benefit is that you can zoom in wherever you want in the frame so you don’t need to rely on autofocus points: choose your own.
+A second benefit is that you can zoom in on the live view anywhere you want within the frame.
+That means you don’t need to rely on autofocus points but can set your own.

 This is one of the biggest advantages of using Live View.
 Unfortunately, this function isn’t available on all cameras but if it is available on yours: I highly recommend using it.

 The Live Histogram shows you what the histogram looks like at any time.
 If you increase the shutter speed by one stop, you’ll see that the histogram is affected right away.
 This is an extremely useful tool that will help you to capture well-exposed images.